turingschool/gear-up/Mod1_Week1_mental_health_101.md

 **Whole Group Share Out:**
 * What are some takeaways from the gallery walk?
 * As a community, what can you be mindful of in regards to self-care that you can help each other with?

+For larger cohorts: (5 mins)
+* Go right to whole group debrief
+* Then into reflection

 ### Reflection (6 min)